 Flag events as benign, suspicious, or malicious to build your timeline:

-Once all entities are flagged (processes, IOCs, raw events), submit to the AI for analysis:
+Once every entity is flagged — processes, IOCs, and raw events — submit them to the AI for analysis:

-The AI will analyse the flagged entities and summarize if the activity is benign or malicious with a confidence level:
+The AI reviews the flagged entities and tells you whether the activity is benign or malicious, with a confidence level:

 >SudoTrace is not a monitoring tool and it’s not a SIEM.
-It’s an investigation workbench, you bring it in when you have something to investigate.
+It’s an investigation workbench — you bring it in when you already have something to investigate.

 v1 is now available on GitHub.
 It’s open source, free to use, and still a little rough around the edges.
 To get started, you’ll need a Microsoft Defender for Endpoint tenant with an Azure AD app registration and the appropriate API permissions configured.